gnip/gnip-fas-ruby/README.md

 * Activity counts can be returned by using the "-l" parameter (as in 'look before you leap').
 Counts by minute, by hour, or by day can be returned.
 * Search start and end time can be specified in several ways: standard PowerTrack timestamps (YYYYMMDDHHMM), ISO 8061/Twitter timestamps (2013-11-15T17:16:42.000Z), as "YYYY-MM-DD HH:MM", and also with simple notation indicating the number of minutes (30m), hours (12h) and days (14d).
 * Configuration and rule details can be specified by passing in files or specifying on the command-line, or a combination of both.
-Here are some quick example:
+Here are some quick examples:
   * Using configuration and rules files, requesting 30 days: $ruby fa_search_api.rb -c "./myConfig.yaml" -r "./myRules.json"
-  * Using configuration and rules in files, requesting last 7 days: $ruby fa_search_api.rb -c "./myConfig.yaml" -r "./myRules.json" -s 7d
+  * Using configuration and rules files, requesting last 7 days: $ruby fa_search_api.rb -c "./myConfig.yaml" -r "./myRules.json" -s 7d
-  * Specifying everything on the command-line: $ruby fa_search_api.rb -u me@there.com -p password -a http://search.gnip.com/accounts/jim/search/prod.json -r "snow deep" -s 7d
+  * Specifying everything on the command-line: $ruby fa_search_api.rb -u me@there.com -p password -a http://data-api.twitter.com/search/fullarchive/accounts/my_account/prod.json -r "snow deep" -s 7d

 **Client Overview**